xpavlic4/book-extracts/sports/golf/Golf State of Mind Pdf.md

 * if you feel nervous deliberately slow down your walk, routine and swing

 ## Body language
-* when you feel confident you have more Testosteron
+* when you feel confident you have more Testosterone
-*  “high-power” postures (standing up, back straight, shoulders back) generates more Testosteron
+*  “high-power” postures (standing up, back straight, shoulders back) generates more Testosterone
 * facial expressions - smile as much as possible

 ### Exercise